About Talon Juice & Why You Need It

 We currently offer six scents to choose from, or unscented.
 Please be aware that the unscented option will have a slight oily odor due to the ingredients used.
 We are careful to use skin safe percentages for fragrance oils, so you will find each oil has a light scent that is not overpowering.
 Please go to this page if you want more in depth information about each specific scent we offer.

-Avocado Oil, Grapeseed Oil, Golden Jojoba Oil, Sweet Almond Oil, Fragrance Oil
+Avocado Oil, Grapeseed Oil, Golden Jojoba Oil, Sweet Almond Oil, Vitamin E, Fragrance Oil

 Cute Handmade Owl Soap Not Included